ecarlste/tailwind-sandbox/app/website-projects/social-links-profile/README.md

 ### What I learned

 I used Figma for the first time with this challenge.
-It took all of the guess work about the layout out of the equation.
+It took the guess work about the layout out of the equation.
 I could look at details like what the actual corner radius was on corners and then use the appropriate tailwind classes to achieve the exact look.

 ### Continued development

-At some point I'll likely add Next.js `Link` elements in the `SocialLinkButton` component so they are usable for sending the user to the appropriate websites.
-Having the profile picture linked to the user's profile on the hosting site would be nice too so providing and optional link might be helpful.
+At some point, I'll likely add Next.js `Link` elements in the `SocialLinkButton` component so they are usable for sending the user to the appropriate websites.
+Having the profile picture linked to the user's profile on the hosting site would be nice, too so providing and optional link might be helpful.

 ## Author